 Home of Record

-Home of record is useful for several things, including state income taxes; however, each state is different when it comes to whether the Courts in the state have the power to issue a divorce decree.
+Home of record is useful for several things including state income taxes.
+Each state differs on whether the state courts have the power to issue a divorce decree.

-In Kentucky, one of the spouses must have resided or been stationed in Kentucky for the 180 immediately preceding the petition.
-The law makes no allowance for the Court to issue a decree if you, your spouse, or both spouses are a service member in the United States military and the home of record with the US armed forces is Kentucky but neither spouse has resided in or been stationed in Kentucky for the 6 months immediately before the filing of the petition.
+In Kentucky, one of the spouses needs to reside or be stationed in Kentucky for the 180 immediately preceding the petition.
+Home of record does not play a role in determining jurisdiction.
+Kentucky law makes no allowance for the Court to issue a decree if neither spouse has resided in or been stationed in Kentucky for the 6 months immediately before the filing of the petition.

 Finding a Good Lawyer